dimagi/commcare-cloud/hosting_docs/source/changelog/0049-upgrade-to-postgres-10.md

 ## Change Context
-This change upgrade PostgreSQL from 9.6 to 10 version. so we strongly recommend applying this change
+This change upgrade PostgreSQL from 9.6 to 10 version. so we strongly recommend applying this change.

 ## Details
 As part of our ongoing effort to keep CommCare HQ up to date with the latest tools and